Principal elliptic bundles and compact homogeneous l.c.K. manifolds

-The latter theorem provides a concrete way to describe homogeneous l.c.K. structures by using elements of representation theory of simple Lie algebras.
-It is worth pointing out that, by following the description of $g$ as in Theorem \ref{Theorem1}, under the hypotheses of Theorem \ref{Theorem2}, we obtain a precise description, up to homothety, for the standard Gauduchon metric \cite{Gauduchon} on any compact homogeneous l.c.K. manifold, notice that $b_{1}(M) = 1$, see for instance \cite{Vaisman}.
+The above theorem provides a concrete way to describe homogeneous l.c.K. structures by using elements of representation theory of complex simple Lie algebras.
+It is worth pointing out that, under the hypotheses of Theorem \ref{Theorem2}, since $b_{1}(M) = 1$, we obtain a precise description, up to homothety, for the standard Gauduchon metric \cite{Gauduchon} on any compact homogeneous l.c.K. manifold, see for instance \cite{Vaisman}.

-Given a compact l.c.K. manifold $(M,[g],J)$, such that $\dim_{\mathbb{R}}(M) = n \geq 6$, without loss of generality one can suppose that the associated Lee form $\theta$ is harmonic \cite{Gauduchon}.
-By considering the Levi-Civita connection $\nabla$ obtained from the metric $g$, one can define a Weyl connection by setting
+Given a compact l.c.K. manifold $(M,[g],J)$, such that $\dim_{\mathbbm{R}}(M) = n \geq 6$, without loss of generality, one can suppose that the associated Lee form $\theta$ is harmonic \cite{Gauduchon}.
+By considering the Levi-Civita connection $\nabla$ associated to the Riemannian metric $g$, one can define a Weyl connection on $M$ by setting

 such that $A = \theta^{\sharp}$, see for instance \cite[page 125]{Weyl}, \cite{Folland} and \cite{Higa}.
-It follows from \cite{Gauduchon2} that, if the underlying Hermitian-Weyl manifold $(M,[g],D,J)$ is Hermitina Einstein-Weyl, i.e., the symmetrised Ricci tensor of $D$ is a multiple of $g$ at each point, then the Ricci tensor ${\text{Ric}}^{\nabla}$ associate to $\nabla$ satisfies
+It follows from \cite{Gauduchon2} that, if the underlying Hermitian-Weyl manifold $(M,[g],D,J)$ is Hermitian-Einstein-Weyl, i.e., the symmetrised Ricci tensor of $D$ is a multiple of $g$ at each point, then the Ricci tensor ${\text{Ric}}^{\nabla}$ associate to $\nabla$ satisfies

-cf. \cite[Equation 40]{Gauduchon2}.
-Moreover, in the latter setting we also have that $\nabla \theta \equiv 0$, which impiles that a compact Hermitian-Einstein-Weyl manifold $(M,[g],D,J)$ is particularly Vaisman.